Split + PagerDuty

-Create a new rule to process the email alerts from Split.
+- Create a new rule to process the email alerts from Split.
 The rule can be simple.
-In the screenshot above,

-Take the email address you saved from PagerDuty containing your unique key, and paste it in as additional email.
-Save the changes.
+- Paste the email address you saved from PagerDuty containing your unique key as additional email save the changes.

 You are now ready for your alert to fire to PagerDuty.

 Split does not have a test button to trigger an alert.
-The simplest approach is to write a test program that generates fake users to create impressions and events that will trigger an alert.
+The simplest approach is to write a test program that generates fake users to create impressions and events that triggers an alert.
 Contact the contributor David Martin for help and suggestions.

-If the integration has been configured properly, a new alert email from Split will appear as incidents in PagerDuty, per your rules configuration.
+If the integration is configured properly, a new alert email from Split appears as incidents in PagerDuty, per your rules configuration.